 Onboard medical oxygen

-United does not provide onboard medical oxygen except on flights between Guam (GUM) and Tokyo (NRT) and flights between Guam (GUM) and Honolulu (HNL).
-Customers may carry on board and use their own portable oxygen concentrators for all other flight segments.
+We don’t provide onboard medical oxygen except on flights between Guam (GUM) and Tokyo (NRT) and flights between Guam (GUM) and Honolulu (HNL) and within Micronesia.
+However, you may carry on board and use your own portable oxygen concentrators for all other flight segments.
+Learn more about bringing aboard a portable oxygen concentrator.

-If there is any question as to a customer's ability to travel the duration of a flight without the use of medical oxygen, we may request documentation from a licensed medical physician to verify that the customer can complete the flight safely and without the use of medical oxygen.
+If there’s any question as to your ability to travel the duration of a flight without the use of medical oxygen, we may request documentation from a licensed medical physician to confirm that you can complete the flight safely and without the use of medical oxygen.

-In general compressed gas cylinders are allowed in checked baggage or as a carry-on only if the regulator valve is completely disconnected from the cylinder and the cylinder is no longer sealed (i.e., the cylinder has an open end).
+Liquid oxygen isn’t allowed on our aircraft unless it can be verified that the liquid oxygen unit is empty by way of a gauge or color indicator.
+You may transport an empty unit so long as the valve stays open throughout the flight.
+Compressed gas cylinders are allowed in checked bags or as a carry-on only if the regulator valve is completely disconnected from the cylinder and the cylinder is no longer sealed (i.e., the cylinder has an open end).
 The cylinder must have an opening to allow for a visual inspection inside.

-There is an exemption stating that supplemental personal medical oxygen and other respiratory-related equipment and devices (e.g. nebulizer, respirator) are permitted through the TSA screening checkpoint once they have undergone screening.
+A TSA exemption allows for supplemental personal medical oxygen and other respiratory-related equipment and devices (e.g., nebulizer, respirator) to go through the TSA screening checkpoint once they have been screened.

 Guidelines for requesting medical oxygen on flights to/from Micronesia